JeffreyWeiss/QGplus1PointVortices/README.md

 # QGplus1PointVortices
-This repository contains Mathematica notebooks related to Weiss, J.B., "Point vortices in three dimensional ageostrophic balanced flows," in preparation.
+This repository contain a Mathematica notebook related to Weiss, Jeffrey .B., "Point vortex dynamics for three-dimensional ageostrophic balanced flows," submitted to Journal of Fluid Mechanics, (2021).